 Where to eat Chicken Tikka Masala in London

-Afternoon tea is so much more than a food that you must try in London: it’s an experience.
+Afternoon tea is so much more than food that you must try in London: it’s an experience.

 For this, we have to thank Anna, the seventh Duchess of Bedford (1783 – 1857).
-In the 19th Century, dinner was served at 8 pm and she needed something to fill the gap between lunch and until dinner.
+In the 19th Century, dinner was served at 8 pm and she needed something to fill the gap between lunch and dinner.
 The Duchess asked for some light food – bread, butter and biscuits – to be brought to her room.